MarkErickson02/ToDoList/README.md

 # ToDoList
-A simple to do list made with JavaScript and jQuery
+A simple to do list made with JavaScript, HTML, CSS and using the jQuery library.